Mylezeem/puppet-mariadbrepo/README.md

 [![Build Status](https://travis-ci.org/Mylezeem/puppet-mariadbrepo.svg?branch=master)](https://travis-ci.org/Mylezeem/puppet-mariadbrepo)

 ##Overview
-A puppet module that configure the MariaDB repository on an Enterprise Linux (and relatives) system
+A puppet module that configure the MariaDB repository on a Linux system.

 **Notes**: EL7 will come with the MariaDB packages in its default repository, but this is not the case for EL5 and EL6.
 This modules targets those specific platforms.

 ##Module Description
 Based on your system specifications, this module will install a the repository to install MariaDB.

-**Notes**: As specified in the description, it works only for Enterprise Linux and its relatives.

 ##Usage